 Not only is Portugal a country with plenty to see and do, but it is also well known for its delicious gastronomic scene, with local produce taking centre stage.
-With the arrival of autumn and the cooler days, plans involving gastronomic destinations are more and more desired, and if all of this includes cheese, one of the best products to come from the portuguese kitchen, then even better.
+This includes wonderful Portuguese cheese, and with the arrival of autumn and the cooler days, foodie plans are more and more desired.
+And if all of this includes cheese, one of the best products to come from the Portuguese kitchen, then even better.

-We have prepared a guide taking you on tour around the country from the comfort of your own home, where you will discover the best cheese produced in Portugal, all with the Protected Destination of Origin (PDO) certifcation.
-This tasty tour is sure to make your mouth water, and if you get the chance, you can also plan a future trip to visit each destination and try out the best cheese in Portugal for yourself!
+We have prepared a guide taking you on tour of Portugal from the comfort of your own home or to inspire your next trip, where you will discover the best cheese produced in Portugal.
+All of these Portuguese cheeses have the PDO protected status.
+This tasty tour is sure to make your mouth water, so without further ado, it's time to discover the best Portuguese cheeses that you have to try.

 Azeitão Cheese PDO

-With its creamy texture and strong flavour, this Portuguese cheese may only appeal to certain palates.
-As its name suggests, it is produced in Azeitão in the municipality of Setubal from sheep's milk and makes the perfect accompaniment for your favourite bread or toast.
-You can generally find this cheese on sale in the main supermarkets in Portugal, but if you want to visit the origin of this delicacy, then you can plan a trip to Azeitão, just 30 minutes from Lisbon.
+With its creamy texture and strong flavour, this Portuguese cheese isn't for everyone and may only appeal to certain palates.
+As its name suggests, it is produced in Azeitão in the municipality of Setúbal and is made from sheep's milk.
+This Portuguese cheese makes the perfect accompaniment for your favourite bread or toast, and you can generally find it on sale in the main supermarkets in Portugal.
+However, if you want to visit the origin of this delicacy, then you can plan a trip to Azeitão which is just 30 minutes from Lisbon.

 And don't worry if you're a vegetarian, as this cheese is produced with thistle flower instead of animal rennet and is therefore suitable for vegetarians.

 Serra da Estrela Cheese PDO